 If the Internet light is not lit or flashing amber then it indicates a problem with connecting to your broadband provider |

-If the Power light is not lit on your router then check all power switches, power leads, wall sockets and extension leads in use to make sure they are working okay - if other items work fine from same wall socket but you still get no lights at all on your router then it is likely it has malfunctioned and you will need to contact your internet provider for a free replacement - see below for contact details for most providers
+If the Power light is not lit on your router then check all power switches, power leads, wall sockets and extension leads in use to make sure they are working okay - if other items work fine from same wall socket but you still get no lights at all on your router then it is likely it has malfunctioned and you will need to contact your internet provider for a free replacement - see Step 8 below for contact details for most providers.

-4. Check Cables/Connections
+Step 5 - Check Cables/Connections

 Double check that your router is plugged in correctly:-